uynphm/MiniMinds/README.md

 ---

 ## Introduction
 Autism spectrum disorder (ASD) is a developmental condition that affects communication, behavior, and social interaction.
 Early detection and intervention can significantly improve outcomes for children with ASD.
-This web app provides a user-friendly platform to upload and analyze videos of toddlers, identifying potential signs of autism at an early age.
+This web app provides a user-friendly platform to upload and analyze pictures of toddlers, identifying potential signs of autism at an early age.

 ---

 ## Features
-- **Video Analysis**: Upload videos of toddlers to analyze their behavior and movements.
+- **picture Analysis**: Upload picture of toddlers to analyze their expression.
 - **Autism Detection**: Uses machine learning models to detect early signs of autism.
 - **User-Friendly Interface**: Simple and intuitive design for parents and caregivers.
-- **Secure Data Handling**: Ensures privacy and security of uploaded videos.
+- **Secure Data Handling**: Ensures privacy and security of uploaded picture.

 ---

 ## How It Works
-1. **Video Upload**: Users upload a video of their toddler to the platform.
+1. **Video Picture**: Users upload a picture of their toddler to the platform.
-2. **Behavior Analysis**: The app analyzes the video using computer vision and machine learning algorithms to detect behavioral patterns associated with autism.
+2. **Behavior Analysis**: The app analyzes the picture using computer vision and machine learning algorithms to detect autism from the facial expression.
 3. **Results & Insights**: The app generates a report highlighting potential signs of autism and provides recommendations for next steps.
 4. **Intervention Resources**: Users are directed to resources and professionals for further evaluation and support.